What is IVDD in Dogs?

 IVDD is a painful, progressive condition.
 No home treatment will cure your dog.
 In the short-term keeping your dog as still as possible–in a crate is best whilst waiting for your vet appointment.
 Do not give any medications to your dog as this can mask signs your veterinarian is looking for to reach a diagnosis.

 Can dogs recover from IVDD?

 IVDD in dogs is a complex condition, and the earlier the issue is diagnosed the higher the chance of survival.
-Surgical correction carries a good prognosis, and medical management can be highly successful but take much longer.
+Surgical correction carries a good prognosis, & medical and pain management can be highly successful but take much longer.
 Your dog is always at risk of suffering from this condition again in the future if they do make a full recovery.

 Is IVDD in dogs an inherited disease?

 Yes, there is a strong link between genetics and the occurrence of IVDD in dogs.
 Lifestyle and environmental factors also play a small part.